Campus, Full-time and Part-time

 In my second year I got a chance to visit Prague and study in the Police Academy out there, which was an excellent opportunity.
 I got to experience life in a different country and how the practices work over there.

-In the first year, you will learn relevant study skills and be introduced to criminal law, the English legal system, forensic science and the subject of policing and criminal investigation.
+You will learn relevant study skills and be introduced to criminal law, the English legal system, forensic science and the subject of policing and criminal investigation.

-In the second year of study, you will learn further investigation skills, criminalistics, contemporary policing issues and the law relating to property and weapons.
+You will learn further investigation skills, criminalistics, contemporary policing issues and the law relating to property and weapons.
 You will also have the opportunity to study overseas for one semester in The Police Academies in either Prague or Budapest.

-In your final year, you will have a number of options for studying high level crime investigation and ethics.
+You will have a number of options for studying high level crime investigation and ethics.
 You will also produce a dissertation on a relevant subject.

 The latest National Student Survey (NSS) results show 94% of students were satisfied with this course.